alonitac/DevOpsJan22/docs/jenkins_ex1.md

    - `6443` to communicate with the k8s API.
    **Note:** since Jenkins will communicate with k0s using the EC2 instance's private IP, they both have to reside in the same VPC!
 2. Copy the files under `18_jenkins_ex1/k8s_helpers` directory (can be found in our shared repo) to the home directory of your EC2 and execute them by `bash init-k0s-cluster-amazon-linux.sh`.
-3. Keep the dashboard url, and the login token printed on screen.
+3. Keep the _dashboard url_, and the _login token_ printed on screen.
 We will use them later on.
 4. The PolyBot app will be running as Docker containers inside the Kubernetes cluster.
 Thus, your EC2 instance in which the k8s cluster is running needs the appropriate permissions, i.e. S3, SQS, etc...
 Specifically, it must have read permissions for your ECR registries.
 5. After a successful installation of the k8s cluster (you can re-run `init-k0s-cluster-amazon-linux.sh` when something is getting wrong), from the EC2 terminal, create Kubernetes namespaces for the Development and Production environments:
 ```shell